2

 This is actually a pretty good guarantee when you compare it to the competition.

-For some reason, spin bikes, even expensive high-end ones, don’t come with warranties as long as other fitness equipment.
+For some reason, indoor cycles, even expensive high-end ones, don’t come with warranties as long as other fitness equipment.

-Ten years on the frame is about as good as any frame warranty I’ve seen on a spin bike (matches the Schwinn AC) and 2 years on parts is pretty standard.
+Ten years on the frame is about as good as any frame warranty I’ve seen on a cycle and 2 years on parts is pretty standard.

 As is a year on labor.